juliaconts/cmsc124-proglang/README.md

 Keywords
-[List all reserved words that cannot be used as identifiers - include the keyword and a brief description of its purpose] variables and functions: "var" defines a variable, "def" defines a function, "return" returns a value
+[List all reserved words that cannot be used as identifiers - include the keyword and a brief description of its purpose] variables and functions: "var" defines a variable,
+                         "def" defines a function,
+                         "return" returns a value

-variable types: "int" for integers, "float" for floats, "char" for single characters, "String" for strings
+variable types: "int" for integers,
+                "float" for floats,
+                "char" for single characters,
+                "String" for strings

-control flow: "if" for conditional branching, "else" for alternate branches, "while" for looping while condition is true,
+control flow: "if" for conditional branching,
+              "else" for alternate branches,
-              "for" for iterated loops
+              "while" for looping while condition is true, "for" for iterated loops

 logical values: "true" or "false" - boolean values, "null" - null values

-logical operators: "and" - logical AND, "or" - logical OR

 Operators
 [List all operators organized by category (arithmetic, comparison, logical, assignment, etc.)]